haroldmud/KK/README.md

-a bunch Kotkin Coding challenges for practice and learning purposes.
+A bunch Kotkin Coding challenges for practice and learning purposes.